 The environment influences one's choice - in this respect, the choice of a working place and residence.
-It is up to the leaders of this municipality to create that ideal environment that would not only make those already here to want to remain here, but also to retain and draw the highly skilled ones who would eventually make Kannaland and the municipality a great place.
+It is up to the leaders of this municipality to create that ideal environment that would not only make those already here to want to remain here, but also to retain and draw highly skilled persons, who would eventually make Kannaland and the municipality a great place.

-You create such an environment by:
+Such an environment is created by:

 - caring for your youth and women;

 - encouraging work ethos;

 - · ensuring sound financial practices,

 - practising good governance;

 - promoting community involvement in local governance;

-- being courteous to visitors;
+- · being courteous to visitors; and

-- spending less time plotting bad media publicity; and by

-- stimulating the local economy.
+- by stimulating the local economy.

-Mission Statement
+Mission

-The Mission of the Kannaland Municipality is:-
+The Mission of the Kannaland Municipality embraces the following: -